hobyr/hobyr.github.io/index.md

 🎉 I have a *blog*! 🎉

-I'll use this blog to share about my journey towards becoming a Data Scientist/Machine Learning engineer. 👩‍💻
+I'll use this blog to share about my journey towards becoming a Full-stack Web Developer/ Software Engineer. 👩‍💻

 Hopefully, what you'll read will spark some interest in you, and you'll learn a few things along the way.
 I'm happy that you're here!